natalieosita/Hackathon/README.md

 # My Portfolio

 ## 📝 About Me
 Hi!
-I’m Natalie Osita, a passionate Telecommunication and Information Engineering undergraduate at Jomo Kenyatta University of Science and Technology (JKUAT).
-I’m driven by curiosity, creativity, and the desire to make impactful contributions through technology.
+I’m Natalie Osita, I am passionate about Engineering and I’m driven by curiosity, creativity, and the desire to make impactful contributions through technology.

 ## 🎓 Educational Background
 I’m pursuing a Bachelor’s Degree in Telecommunication and Information Engineering at JKUAT.